Why Consider Breast Implant Removal?

 - Downsizing implants with the option of a lift (or removal) later

-- Deflation of saline implants ahead of time, with all of above options
+- Deflation of saline implants ahead of time, with all of the above options

 Contact our Nashville, TN practice today to learn about your Implant Removal options.